noahehall/theBookOfNoah/_aws.md

     - it allows you to programmatically get resource information when creating resources with a cloud formation script/template
   5. what is the default rollback behavior?
     - on error it will rollback automatically and delete all of the resources it created

+# Simple Workflow Service: SWF
+  1. what is the main difference between SWF and SQS tasks
+    - SWF:
+      + tasks are only assigned once and never duplicated
+      + task-oriented API
+      + tasks are tracked at the application level
+    - SQS:
+      + tasks can be assigned multiple times and duplicated if tasks are not completed in a certain time limit,
+      + message-oriented API
+      + you have to implement your own application level message tracking, especially if your application uses multiple queues
+  2. what is the difference between SWF and SQS workflow lengths?
+    - SWF: up to 1 year
+    - SQS: up to 12 hours
+  3. what is the maximum time a workflow can exist?
+    - 1 year and the value is always measured in seconds
+  4. when would you use SWF vs SQS?
+    - human interaction? use SWF
+    - shorter (sub 12 hour) ? use SQS

+# Simple Queue System: SQS
+  1. how large can messages be?
+    - 256kb